 The days when we wanted to appeal just to Google and other search engines are over.
-Don’t get us wrong – SEO is, and will continue to be, an important part of marketing efforts.
-But today, the need to take care of users’ comfort is more important than ever.
+Don’t get us wrong – SEO is and will continue to be, an important part of marketing efforts.
+But today, taking care of users’ comfort is more important than ever.

 Search engine users are looking for answers, quality content, and information that meets their expectations.
 Nonetheless, even if they don’t directly express it, the “user needs” revolve around having an amazing experience.